tianzehu/PA-and-Section-Writeups/PA4-BoolSat/README.md

 Decomposition
 * Should carefully select data structures that implement the required functionality.
-For example, if you avoid using HashMaps, it will probably result in more complicated code and thus points off.
+For example, if you avoid using Maps, it will probably result in more complicated code and thus points off.

 * Should just use JUnit methods in ASTNodeTest.java and static methods in PA4BoolSat.java.

-* Use a single file.
+* Use a single file for Task#2, PA4BoolSat.java.
 This should be a small program (<200 lines).

 * Each static method should be less than 30 lines.
 This INCLUDES comments.
 It is easier to read a function if it can all fit on